MoneyBrief: Cut your taxes and squeeze more cash out of your stocks...

 Here's a scary thought...
 Before you know it, year-end brokerage statements, W-2 reports and income tax forms will be flooding into your mailbox.
 And...
 Marvin, your pesty cousin the accountant, will be calling to set up your favorite meeting of the year to review all your numbers.

 You might be thinking, "No...
 I don't want to hear about taxes now.
 It still feels like summer.
 Please don't make me think about it until April 14th!"

 But if you do a few things now, you might save some money in April.
-Now is a great time to put some strategies to use that will minimize your taxes.
-And.. what if there was also a way to put some extra money in your pocket right now?
+Now is a great time to put some strategies to use that will help you minimize taxes.
+And... what if there was also a way to put some extra money in your pocket right now?

 To some people, Income Taxes are just a once a year event filled with the fun of going through endless receipts, forms, and brokerage statements followed by writing a big fat check to Uncle Sam.
 But smart investors start planning for taxes right now.
-In fact they've been doing it for the last few weeks.
+In fact, they've been planning for taxes for the last few weeks.